carlosivanr/hugo_website/content/guides/anova/2021-04-24-one-way-anova/index.markdown

 ### Perform ANOVA tests {#tests}
 <!-- -----------------------TABS---------------------------------- -->
-{{< tabs tabTotal="2" tabID="1" tabName1="jmv" tabName2="rstatix" tabName3="Welch's jmv" tabName4="Welch's rstatix"  >}}
+{{< tabs tabTotal="2" tabID="1" tabName1="jmv" tabName2="rstatix" >}}

 <!-- -----------------------Tab 1---------------------------------- -->
 {{< tab tabNum="1" >}}
 <br>
-Jmv is a package that comes from the standalone <a href="https://jamovi.org/"> jamovi </a> statistical spreadsheet software.
+Jmv is an R package that comes from the standalone [jamovi](https://jamovi.org/) statistical spreadsheet software.
 Jamovi was designed as an alternative to costly statistical analysis software packages like SPSS or SAS and runs R underneath the hood.

 With the `ANOVA()` function, we will predict Scores by Group (`Scores ~ Group`), set the data to be analyzed as C3E9 and `ss = "3"` to use the Type III sums of squares.
 The `effectSize = 'partEta'` will output the partial eta squared effect size for the omnibus test.
 We will also set the `postHocCorr  = 'bonf'` to conduct Bonferroni corrected post hoc tests (although `tukey` can be used as well), `postHocES = "d"` will compute Cohen's d effect sizes for the post hoc tests.
 Lastly, we want to set `emmMeans = ~ Group` and `emmPlots = TRUE` to plot estimated marginal means and confidence intervals.